-And, if you’re not feeling particularly crafty, we’ve put together lists of our top picks for both dog chew toys, and flying dog toys.
-The Himalayan Ruff Bone (View on Amazon) from the chew toy list has helped us divert some of our team’s pups from furniture and sticks while scoring a perfect 5 out of 5 leaves on our scale.
+And, if you’re not feeling particularly crafty, we’ve put together lists of our top picks for both dog chew toys and flying toys.
+The Himalayan Ruff Bone from the chew toy list has helped us divert some of our team’s pups from furniture and sticks while scoring a perfect 5 out of 5 leaves on our scale.

 If you’re on a tight budget but have a dog who desperately needs a treat dispenser, check your sock drawer.
 Old, worn out socks destined for the fabric recycling bin can first be upcycled into a handy dog toy.
 Not only will your dog love the fact that these socks probably smell a bit like you, this toy can be made and remade time and again for hours of enjoyment.

 To make the sock ball, I simply tied a half dozen or so socks together quite loosely, tucked in most of the ends to form a ball, and then pushed treats into the sock ball for my pup to snuffle out.
 Kali would roll the ball around and use her paws and snout to pull apart the tangle of socks to get the treats.
 Then, when she was done and the socks were liberally scattered around the living room, I’d gather up the socks and save them to make the ball again another day.

 #2.
 Cotton rope dog toys